-- Completes the distinguished level of achievement under the foundation graduation program (a student must graduate with at least one endorsement and must have taken Algebra II as one of the four required math courses); or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT.
+- Completes the distinguished level of achievement under the foundation graduation program (See Foundation Graduation Program) or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT.

 The student is ultimately responsible for meeting the admission requirements of the university or college, including timely submission of a completed application.